 33% of women will experience a pelvic floor disorder in her lifetime, while 16% of men have been identified with a pelvic floor disorder, and is a growing concern as the world’s population ages.
 Pelvic floor disorders occur with weakened pelvic muscles or tears in the connective tissue, which may impact everyday physiological functions, such as controlling bowel and bladder continence and sexual function.

 Media contact: Harry Cymbler, Hot Cherry PR, email@example.com

 Luna is the leading in-home physical therapy platform, offering 1:1 personalized care at home that is covered by insurance.
 By shifting treatment from the clinic to the home, Luna is reinventing outpatient physical therapy and improving convenience, access, safety, and adherence.
-Luna’s licensed therapists (over 4,000 in 2022) are available seven days a week and can be requested by a patient online or via phone.
+Luna’s licensed therapists are available seven days a week and can be requested by a patient online or via phone.
 Luna operates in 42 U.S. markets and 24 states, and partners with some of the most innovative health systems nationally, including Emory Health, SCL Health, UCLA Health, and Scripps Health.
 For more information, visit getluna.com.